Purpose

 load data /*+ direct(true,0) parallel(2)*/ from files( location = "data/orc", format = ( type = 'ORC'), pattern = 'test1.orc') into table t1;Example 6: Import an ODPS file.

-load data /*+ direct(true,0) parallel(2)*/ from source ( type = 'ODPS', accessid = '$ODPS_ACCESSID', accesskey = '******', endpoint= '$ODPS_ENDPOINT', project_name = 'example_project', schema_name = '', table_name = 'example_table', quota_name = '', compression_code = '') into table t1;Import data from a local file
+load data /*+ direct(true,0) parallel(2)*/ from source ( type = 'ODPS', accessid = '$ODPS_ACCESSID', accesskey = '******', endpoint= '$ODPS_ENDPOINT', project_name = 'example_project', schema_name = '', table_name = 'example_table', quota_name = '', compression_code = '') into table t1;Import data from a file on the client (local)

 Open the terminal or command prompt window and enter the following command to start the client.